 How long does it take to transcribe interviews?

-Expect to need about 5 to 10 times the interview duration as transcription time.
-That’s assuming well-recorded one-on-one interviews, average typing skills, simple rules for transcription, and a proofread at the end.
-We measured it: Our empirical research showed a mean of 1 in 6.3 (SD = 1.5).
-That means, per hour of audio material of an interview recording, our subjects needed about 6 hours and 20 minutes for typing.
+Assume that you will need about 5 to 8 times the duration of the interview as transcription time.
+This applies to well-recorded individual interviews, average typing skills, simple rules for transcription and proofreading at the end.
+We have measured it: Our empirical studies have shown a mean value of 1 in 6.3 (SD = 1.5).
+This means that our respondents needed around 6 hours and 20 minutes to type up each hour of audio material from an interview recording.
 The fastest transcription speed we measured was around 1 to 3.
-This person managed the record speed only because he practiced this technique professionally and typed for only one hour – so he made a sprint.
+This person only managed the record speed because they practiced this technique professionally and only typed for an hour – so they were in a sprint.
 But transcribing entire interviews is more like a marathon.
-So don’t underestimate the time it will take you.
-To help you get through it all and make the most efficient progress, here are our top tips:
+So don’t underestimate the time you will need.

-Whether you work with a three-finger search system or blindly with a ten-finger system has a great influence on the expected processing time.
+Whether you work with a three-finger search system or blindly with a ten-finger system has a major influence on the expected processing time.
 The good thing is that you can train your own typing speed and become significantly faster.
-However, only if you tackle this in time.
-Because it takes a lot of practice time.
-If you are about to hand in a transcription, this time optimization strategy is unfortunately out of the question.
+But only if this is tackled in good time.
+Because this requires a lot of practice time.
+So if you are about to submit a transcription, this time optimization strategy is unfortunately out of the question.

 Nevertheless, you can quickly and easily check where you stand.
 Simply check your own typing speed here.